tc-ihernandez/erlang-journey/README.md

 ---

 ## 🤔 JavaScript vs Erlang: My Experience
 Honestly?
-Learning Erlang after years of JavaScript has been weird but cool.
-The biggest mindshift was pattern matching - instead of writing a million `if/else` statements, you just describe what your data looks like and Erlang figures it out.
-Also, everything is immutable by default, which felt limiting at first but actually prevents so many stupid bugs.

-The "let it crash" philosophy is wild.
-In JavaScript I'm used to wrapping everything in try/catch, but in Erlang you literally let things fail and the supervisor just restarts them.
-It felt wrong but it works.
-And recursion instead of loops?
-My brain hurt for a while, not gonna lie.

-The coolest part is concurrency - it's just built in.
-No promises, no async/await drama, just spawn a process and send messages.
-JavaScript feels like it's trying to do concurrency, but Erlang was literally made for it.

-Overall, it's been a really good learning experience.
-Erlang is genuinely solid for what it does, and I can see why it's been around for so long.
-Definitely glad I took the time to learn it!
+Picking up Erlang after years of JavaScript has been one of those unexpected but very welcome perspective shifts in my career.

+The first big change was pattern matching.
+Instead of navigating endless if/else branches, you just describe the shape of the data and let the language route the logic.
+It keeps your code focused, declarative, and way easier to reason about — something I didn’t realize I’d been missing until I used it.

+Immutability across the board also surprised me.
+At first it felt limiting, but it quickly became a feature I appreciated.
+It forces cleaner thinking, eliminates entire categories of side-effect bugs, and makes debugging feel like less of a detective novel and more of a checklist.

+And then there’s the classic “let it crash” mindset.
+Coming from JS, where you tend to bubble-wrap everything in try/catch, Erlang’s supervision model felt almost rebellious.
+But once you see the resilience you get out of it, it clicks — the system becomes self-healing instead of you micromanaging every failure.

+Recursion as the primary iteration tool definitely pushed me out of my comfort zone.
+Tail-call optimization almost felt like a cheat code once I wrapped my head around it.

+But concurrency is where Erlang really shines.
+After working with it, you understand why Erlang systems run telecom infrastructure and still feel timeless.

+Overall, learning Erlang expanded the way I think about design, reliability, and distributed systems.
+It’s one of those languages that doesn’t just add a tool to your stack — it shifts your mental model.
+And honestly, that’s been the best part.

 ---